 Patients whose initial treatment was partly effective received augmentation added to their initial treatment.
-Each cycle, patients whose initial treatment was partly effective may continue treatment with initial treatment plus augmentation (Markov state "Initial treatment partly effective, remain on initial treatment with augmentation, mild to moderate depression"), may have initial treatment become more effective (Markov state "Initial treatment effective, remained on initial treatment, no depression"), or subsequently have a loss of treatment effect thereby transitioning to one of two Markov states depending on the effective, alternative treatment 1 (effective), no depression" or "Initial treatment not effective, alternative treatment 1 (not effective), severe depression").
+Each cycle, patients whose initial treatment was partly effective may continue treatment with initial treatment plus augmentation (Markov state "Initial treatment partly effective, remain on initial treatment with augmentation, mild to moderate depression"), may have initial treatment become more effective (Markov state "Initial treatment effective, remained on initial treatment, no depression"), or subsequently have a loss of treatment effect thereby transitioning to one of two Markov states depending on the effective, alternative treatment 1 [effective], no depression" or "Initial treatment not effective, alternative treatment 1 [not effective], severe depression").
 Patients in whom the initial treatment was partly effective long-term were not allowed to have their initial treatment discontinued while in this partial response Markov state.

 Patients not responding to the initial treatment transitioned from the initial treatment state to one of two Markov states, depending on the effectiveness of the alternative treatment.
 Those that responded to the first alternative treatment were in the "Initial treatment not effective, alternative treatment 1 (effective), no depression" Markov state in the second model cycle.
 Those that did not respond to the alternative treatment were in the "Initial treatment not effective, alternative treatment 1 (not effective), severe depression" Markov state.
 In subsequent cycles, patients may have transitioned to up to three alternative treatments if they experienced a loss of treatment effect with current treatment.
-As with effective initial treatment, most patients with effective treatment over the longer term continued to take the alternative treatment 1-3 (effective), no depression" corresponding to which alternative treatment was effective.
-A small number of patients who experienced continued effect to the respective alternative treatment may have moved to a state where the alternative treatment was discontinued with no depression (Markov states "Alternative treatment 1-3 discontinued, no depression."
+As with effective initial treatment, most patients with effective treatment over the longer term continued to take the alternative treatment and remained in the Markov state "Initial treatment effective, switch to alternative treatment 1-3 (effective), no depression" corresponding to which alternative treatment was effective.
+A small number of patients who experienced continued effect to the respective alternative treatment may have moved to a state where the alternative treatment was discontinued with no depression (Markov states "Alternative treatment 1-3 discontinued, no depression").